Implementation and representation of qudit multi-controlled unitaries and hypergraph states by N-body angular momentum couplings: Angular momentum representation of gates and states

 \subsubsection{The $j=1$ case}

 In the $j=1$ case we have further interesting simplifications.
 Noticing that $J_l^3=J_l$ and $J_l^4=J_l^2$, $l=x,y,z$, we see that

+where $U_{oat}(\phi,l)$ refers to an one-axis-twisting operation \cite{oat1,oat2}.
 Moreover, an arbitrary Hamiltonian in the $j=1$ case is a polynomial of at most order $2$ in the $J_k$'s; the linear terms are associated to dipole potentials, while the quadratic terms $\{J_k,J_l\}=J_kJ_l+J_lJ_k$ represent quadrupole potentials, which are doable in many physical systems.
 In particular,

 and reordering gives the local qutrit Clifford gate $[R_x(\pi)]_c=-[X_{12}]_c=-[S(2,0,0)]_c$, up to a $(-1)$ phase.
 As in the even-dimensional case, the $(-1)$ phase has to be taken into consideration, but since Clifford gates are usually employed for their group action via conjugation, these gates mostly appear in pairs and the $(-1)$ phases cancel out, even in their multi-controlled versions.
 However, in other situations this global phase should be taken into account.